TanukiMCP/tellurideskihotels.com/MASTER_ARTICLE_GENERATION_PROMPT.md

 ```

 **Props:**
-- `hotelIds` (Optional but Recommended): Array of specific hotel IDs for manual curation. **When hotels are mentioned in the article, you MUST use their actual IDs.**
+- `hotelIds` (Required for manual curation): Array of specific hotel IDs. **When hotels are mentioned in the article text, you MUST use their actual IDs.**
 - `filter` (Optional): Fallback filter if hotelIds not provided: `ski-in-ski-out` | `luxury` | `budget` | `downtown` | `mountain-village` | `family-friendly`
 - `limit` (Optional): Number of hotels to display (default: 3)
 - `title` (Optional): Custom title for the widget